aksaeri/scrub/pages/resources.md

 Visit our [Open Science Framework project](https://osf.io/u5x3r/).
 There you can:

-- Request access to de-identified open science data (you may also complete the request form directly)
+- Request access to de-identified open science data (you may also [complete the data request form](https://forms.gle/x1BQJ6cuCbQ1KAJq6) directly)
 - Immediately access analysis and dashboard R code
 - Immediately access the survey materials (as Word and Qualtrics QSF)
 - Immediately access the data dictionary